-The results of this investigation are given in Table 5.
-Note first that once the poverty line is allowed to vary over time, it is less likely that poverty will decrease, as it did in the case of a constant poverty line.
-As mentioned previously we assumed that the poverty line was equal at times 0 and 1 to half the median of the standardized net income, although at this stage we still consider this poverty line as being exogenously determined.
-The lower part of Table 5 shows thus that over the whole period 1990-2006 the FGT index increased by 37.3%.
+Table 4: Decomposition of the Actual Percentage Change in Poverty Indices into Components Reflecting Respectively: "Pure Growth", "Pure Inequality Change" and Variations in the (Exogenous) Poverty Line-the Case of Standardized Net Income and of a Relative Approach to Pro-poor Growth we assumed that the poverty line was equal at times 0 and 1 to half the median of the standardized net income, although at this stage we still consider this poverty line as being exogenously determined.
+Table 4 shows thus that over the whole period 1990-2006 the FGT index increased by 37.3%.
 When we decompose these overall variations in poverty we also observe the important contribution of changes in the poverty line.
 If the only change that had taken place during the period 1990-2006 had been "pure growth" the FGT index would have decreased by 111%.
 On the other hand if there had been only a change in the poverty line (with no growth and inequality change), poverty, measured via the FGT index, would have increased by 94%.
 Finally the change in inequality would, ceteris paribus, have induced an increase of 54%.
-Table 5 indicates in fact that whatever the period examined, the change inequality would have led to an increase in poverty (assuming no growth and no change in the poverty line).
-The upper part of Table 5 reports similar decompositions for the annual changes in the poverty indices.
+Table 4 indicates in fact that whatever the period examined, the change inequality would have led to an increase in poverty (assuming no growth and no change in the poverty line).

-2- The absolute approach to pro-poor growth:
+2-The Absolute Approach to Pro-poor Growth:

-This case is examined in Table 6.
-Note that here also the decomposition of variations in the poverty indices are given only for annual changes.
-This approach is not fit to analyze longer periods because, in periods of negative growth, the average dollar decrease in income may be big enough to bring the poorest individuals to a potential negative income, assuming there was only "pure growth".
-It is interesting to compare the results of Table 5, based on a relative approach to pro-poor growth, with those of Table 6, derived from an absolute approach to pro-poor growth, net standardized income being in both cases the relevant variable under examination.
-Let us, for example, examine the last year for which we have observations, the period 2005-2006.
-Tables 5 and 6 both show a decrease of 2.6% in the FGT poverty index.
-Table 5, derived from a relative approach, indicates that "pure growth" would per se have led to a 7.5% decrease in the FGT index and that the "pure inequality change" would have led to an additional decrease of 1.4% in the FGT index.
+This case is examined in Table 5 which shows for the last three years of the period examined the decomposition of variations in the poverty indices in the case of both an absolute and a relative approach.
+The absolute approach is in fact not fit to analyze longer periods because, in periods of negative growth, the average dollar decrease in income may be big enough to bring the poorest individuals to a potential negative income, assuming there was only "pure growth".
+When comparing the absolute and relative approaches we observe for example during the period 2005-2006 where there was a decrease of 2.6% in the FGT poverty index, that, according to the relative approach, "pure growth" would per se have led to a 7.5% decrease in the FGT index while the "pure inequality change" would have led to an additional decrease of 1.4% in the FGT index.
 There was however a countervailing effect of the change in the poverty line.
-Table 6, on the contrary, indicates that the "pure growth" effect should, per se, have led to a decrease of 33.1% in the value of the FGT poverty index.
-The pure effect of (absolute) inequality change would have led to a 24.2% increase in poverty. most likely because the dollar increase in the incomes of the rich was much higher than the dollar change in the income of the poor.
+The absolute approach on the contrary indicates that the "pure growth" effect should, per se, have led to a decrease of 33.1% in the value of the FGT poverty index while the pure effect of (absolute) inequality change would have led to a 24.2% increase in poverty, most likely because the dollar increase in the incomes of the rich was much higher than the dollar change in the income of the poor.
 The effect of the variation in the poverty line is evidently the same as in that of the relative case.
 This illustration shows therefore very clearly how relevant a distinction between a relative and an absolute approach to pro-poor growth is.